digital-asset/ghc-lib/README.md

 `ghc-lib` is for embedding GHC as a library in your own programs.

 `ghc-lib` contains that part of a GHC distribution implementing the compiler pipeline.
-The compiler version used to build `ghc-lib` may differ from the version of the GHC sources involved.
+The compiler version used for building may differ from the version of the GHC sources involved.
 For example, you might build HEAD sources using 8.6.3.

 `ghc-lib` is useful when you require the services of a Haskell compiler at runtime.
 Some example applications:
   - quick feedback loops using `ghci` when hacking on GHC itself;